-4.3.1 Classes T/F30's, 40's, 50's and 60's
+4.3.1 Classes T/F30's, 40's, 50', 60's and T70's

-World Para Athletics recognizes a number of instances in which Athletes may have an impairment which matches one sports class profile if they compete in a sitting position (i.e. in a wheelchair or from a throwing chair) and another if they compete from a standing position and do not use these devices.
-All Athletes who are eligible for World Para Athletics and who have sufficient lower limb function may choose to compete in a sitting position or standing position.
-This means for track Events that they can compete in running Events or wheelchair racing, and for throwing Events that they can throw from a seated position with the aid of a throwing frame (World Para Athletics Rules and Regulations, Rule 35 and 36) or from a standing position without the aid of a throwing frame.
-Once the Athlete has indicated whether he/she will sit or stand to compete, a sport class is allocated based on how much his/her Impairment will affect the activity.
+World Para Athletics recognises a number of instances in which Athletes may have an impairment which matches one Sport Class profile if they compete in a sitting position (i.e., in a wheelchair or from a throwing chair) and another if they compete in a standing position without the use of these devices.

+All Athletes who are eligible for Para athletics and who meet the relevant Sport Class criteria may choose to compete in either a sitting position or standing position (subject to the provisions of this Rule 4.3.1 and Rule 4.3.2 below).

-For Example:
+For example:

-An ambulant Athlete with spastic diplegia featuring lower limb spasticity grade 3 to 2.
-An Athlete with this impairment profile would be eligible to compete in:
+An ambulant Athlete with spastic diplegia featuring lower limb spasticity grade 3 to 2 would be eligible to compete in:

-- Track: T35 (running) or T34 (wheelchair racing); - Throws: F35 (standing throwing Events) or F34 (seated throwing Events);
+- Track: T35 (running) or T34 (wheelchair racing); - Throws: F35 (standing throwing Events) or F34 (seated throwing Events).

-An Athlete with lower limb above knee amputation or equivalent.
-An Athlete with this Impairment profile would be eligible to compete in:
+An Athlete with lower limb above knee amputation or equivalent would be eligible to compete in:

-- Track: T42 or T61/T63 (running Events) or T54 (wheelchair racing Events); - Throws: F42 or F61/F63 (standing throwing Events) or F57 (seated throwing Events);
+- Track: T42 or T61/T63 (running Events) or T54 (wheelchair racing Events); - Throws: F42 or F61/F63 (standing throwing Events) or F57 (seated throwing Events).

-An Athlete with unilateral below knee amputation or equivalent.
-An Athlete with this Impairment profile would be eligible to compete in:
+An Athlete with unilateral below knee amputation or equivalent would be eligible to compete in: